I think we can all agree that starting a digital marketing campaign can be…a challenge.

 - Let’s think about a service provider

-- They provide accountancy services for small businesses in the creative industry
+- They provide SEO services for small businesses in the creative industry

 - Their customers are looking for reassurance.
-They want to deal with someone trustworthy, that will take the pressure off them handling their own finances.
+They want to deal with someone trustworthy, that will take the pressure off them handling their online marketing.

-- A video with the accountants addressing common, relatable issues.
+- A video with the marketers addressing common, relatable issues.

 - Blogs demonstrating expertise, that’s also easy to understand.